skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

 # Day1:                                                        ### [Back to TOC](#table-of-contents)

-   1. Create a Policy for SysOperations -- Used existing policy for SystemAdministration
+   1. Create a Policy for SysOperations -- Used existing policy for SystemAdministration    [Back to TOC](#table-of-contents)
    2. Create a group for SysOps
    3. Create a User and assign the group